JARVIS-AI/macOSHelp/Terminal-Customization-AMS/ITerm 2 AMS Customization.md

 Terminal CLI (Command Line Tool) has a some major upgrades too like any other technologies in every major science that has grown up, CLI has too.

-With help of many NERD and GEEKS that loves to done their works with CLI from 80 ~ 90 to 21 Centeries
+With help of many NERDs 🤓 and GEEKs 🧐 that loves to done their works with CLI from 80 ~ 90 to 21 Centeries

-So In this gits I show you how to do this :)
+So In this gits I show you how to do this ;)